Summary

 – FAILURE to fight mis- or disinformation

-1 – Intern-Led Media
+Pilot – Intern-Led Media Outlet

 Could interns create a challenge for peers to compete to raise awareness and have the most impact (i.e., Speak Up GMU)?